Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - I checked the site dropdown menu was working correctly by starting on the home-page and navigating around the site from and to every screen the user would be faced with.
 - I checked the scroll navigation arrows were working by clicking through each section one by one.
 - Links to external social platforms were checked by ensuring that when the icons were clicked the user would be navigated to the correct site opened on a new window.
 This was tested from every page on the site.
 - <u>404 Error page</u>: I decided to create my own custom 404.html page for my user to ensure that if they are directed to a non-existent page, they are presented with a pleasant screen and an easy navigation button back to the homepage.
+This has been tested by creating a broken link in the game url.

 ![404 error page](assets/images/readme/404.png)